Watch Billy Porter Sweet Serenade A Lady Friend In This ’90s Throwback Music Video

 If we’re going by the 1997 bops alone, we need another adult contemporary R&B album.
 Tomorrow.

-Watch Billy Porter Sweet Serenade A Lady Friend In This ’90s Throwback Music Video was originally published on globalgrind.cassiuslife.com
+Watch Billy Porter Sweet Serenade A Lady Friend In This ’90s Throwback Music Video was originally published on globalgrind.com